redfin/react-server/packages/react-server-cli/README.md

  1. If there is a `package.json` file in the current directory with an entry named `reactServer`, it is used.
 Otherwise:
 1. Go back to step 2 in the parent of the current directory.
 Repeat until you either find a config or hit the root directory.

-Note that the programmatic API also searches for config files if you don't pass in an options object.
+Note that the programmatic API also searches for config files, although options sent in explicitly override the config file.

 ###JSON options can be set per environment